vegardalvsaker/react-tutorial/README.md

 ```

 # Final version
-You `App.tsx` should now look like this:
+Your `App.tsx` should now look like this:
 ```javascript
 import React from 'react';
 import logo from './logo.svg';